paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-012-river-and-harbor-improvements-generally.md

 ### Statutory Notes

 #### References in Text
-This Act, referred to in subsecs. (a)(1) and (b)(1), means Pub.
-L. 114–322, December 16, 2016, 130 Stat.
+This Act, referred to in subsecs. (a)(1) and (b)(1), is Pub.
+L. 114–322, Dec.
+16, 2016, 130 Stat.
 1628, known as the Water Infrastructure Improvements for the Nation Act or the WIIN Act.
-For complete classification of this Act to the Code, see Tables.
+For complete classification of this Act to the Code, see Short Title of 2016 Amendment note set out under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201) and Tables.

 #### “Secretary” Defined
 Secretary means the Secretary of the Army, see section 1002 of Pub.
 L. 114–322, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).